jithinraju/Webserver/README.md

 # APACHE webserver setup on Redhat based Server

-Playbook for installing apache with PHP along with the index pages
+Playbook for installing apache and PHP along with the index pages

 ```bash